Arcadia-Science/2025-pi-disco-pub/scripts/README_esmfold_scripts.md

 ### ESMFold API scripts

-These are a couple utility scripts that submits folding jobs to the Arcadia Science hosted ESMFold API and to download the folded proteins. `enqueue.py` takes the FASTA file output (provided from S3), folds them using the Arcadia Science hosted ESMFold API.
+These are a couple utility scripts that submit folding jobs to the Arcadia Science hosted ESMFold API and to download the folded proteins. `enqueue.py` takes the FASTA file output (provided from S3), folds them using the Arcadia Science hosted ESMFold API.
 Example usage:

 ```
 python scripts/enqueue.py --fasta-file s3://arcadia-pi-disco/tick_PUFs_PIs_1200.fasta --job-name "09/12 PI discovery" --output-directory s3://arcadia-pi-disco/pdb-files